kylelin12/Java2/Priority Queue and heaps/README.md

 ###Def.
 A **heap** is a complete binary tree in which each parent node is less than (greater than) or equal to each of its children.

+###Heap implementation
+Heaps can be implemented by using an ArrayList where the root of the heap is at index 0 and the children of the parent at index i reside at indices 2i + 1 (left child) and 2i + 2 (right child).